outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply machine-learning
       - use a rules/solution database & look up the answer

+    - example of format/intent matching
       - formatting a 'tree' as a 'set of overlapping sequences' so functions can be formatted for different intents like in 'parallel processing'

     - add to input structures
       - input variable/trigger/requirement/component